When it comes to introducing cashews into the keto diet, there can be a lot of conflicting information about how suitable they are.

 The high zinc and vitamin E content in cashews also help to protect the eye’s cells from being damaged by free radicals that can break down healthy tissues and lead to eyesight issues.

 So, what’s the final verdict on cashews?
 Well, they’re definitely a healthy, versatile food that can make a great addition to your keto diet, but they can also be easy to overeat.

 If you’re careful with your portion sizes, there’s no reason you can’t take advantage of the many benefits they have to offer.

-	Just remember to eat them raw rather than salted, flavored or roasted in oil, and you should try and source some delicious, creamy cashew butter next time you’re shopping for wholesome foods.
+Just remember to eat them raw rather than salted, flavored or roasted in oil.
+You should try and source some delicious, creamy cashew butter next time you’re shopping for wholesome foods.

 Loma Linda University Adventist Health Sciences Center.
 (2017, September 20).
 Eating nuts can reduce weight gain, study finds: Five-year study examined diet, weight of 373,000 Europeans across 10 countries.
 ScienceDaily.